pyldin601-legacy/deel-backend-task/README.md

     * Added integration with github-actions.

 What's need to be done:
+    * Add more test cases to test all possible corner cases.
     * Proper handling of graceful application shutdown.
 Otherwise it can drop ongoing client requests when rolling out new version.
     * Improve database migrations.
 Ideally, migrations should be stored. in separate repository.
 Using the Model.sync() in production is quite dangerous.

+What could be done:
+    * Use TypeScript for better static analyzing and defactoring experience.
+    * Move route handlers to external files.
 ```

 💫 Welcome! 🎉